-Our encounter data may be inaccurate or incomplete, which could have a material adverse effect on our results of operations, financial condition, cash flows and ability to bid for, and continue to participate in, certain programs.
+Our encounter data, or the encounter data of the health plans we acquire, may be inaccurate or incomplete, which could have a material adverse effect on our results of operations, financial condition, cash flows and ability to bid for, and continue to participate in, certain programs.

 Our contracts require the submission of complete and correct encounter data.
 The accurate and timely reporting of encounter data is increasingly important to the success of our programs because more states are using encounter data to determine compliance with performance standards and to set premium rates.
 We have been, and continue to be, exposed to operating sanctions and financial fines and penalties for noncompliance.
 In some instances, our government clients have established retroactive requirements for the encounter data we must submit.
 There also may be periods of time in which we are unable to meet existing requirements.
 In either case, it may be prohibitively expensive or impossible for us to collect or reconstruct this historical data.
+Moreover, these same issues may also apply to the health plans we acquire, and we may be required to expend significant costs or pay fines to correct these deficiencies.